algorand/go-algorand/ledger/README.md

   for recent blocks, if the tracker's state depends only on recent blocks (e.g., for the tracker that keeps track of the recently committed transactions).
+  `loadFromDisk` is expected to reconstruct a tracker from scratch with one
+  exception: `eternalData` might be survive between `loadFromDisk` calls without being loaded from disk that is especially actual for non-persisting trackers.

 - `newBlock(rnd, delta)` tells the tracker about a new block added to the ledger.  `delta` describes the changes made by this block; this